roman-milk/roman-milk.github.io/debutante-milf-lesbian-submissive.md

- ****** Debutante MILF Lesbian Submissive ****** bysilkstockingslover© "W-w-what?"
+===

+"W-w-what?"
 I stammered, my head spinning in a million directions.
 Hearing my daughter's name brought my shame instantly back, a reminder that I was more than just a sexual being, but also a mother.
 Yet, the exotic scent of Serena's cunt, to the sexual thrill of submission, to the toy currently filling my cunt, I was too overwhelmed to do the right thing for Miranda, instead doing the right thing for my sexual hunger and weakness.
 "Yes, Mistress, I want to eat my daughter's arch enemy's cunt."

  "And you will obey every order," Serena clarified.